ai4os/ai4-docs/source/user/overview/cookiecutter-template.rst

 * ``~/your_project``: this is where the code of your module goes
 * ``~/DEEP-OC-your_project``: this is where the Docker files to build your module go.
-  It also has the metadata of your module that will be shown in the Marketplace.
+  It also has the metadata of your module that will be shown in the Dashboard.

 Each repository has two branches: ``master`` (to commit stable changes) and ``test`` (to test features without disrupting your users).